co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 fc-list | grep Roboto
 ```

-## Editing files in the command line using GNU Nano
+## Editing files in the command line using GNU Nano:

 Throughout your Linux journey, there will be many, and I mean many, times where you will have to make a quick edit to some configuration file of some sort.
 Editing these files with a visual editor can be a pain as you have to run the editor as root, find the file you want to edit, and then finally get to editing it.
 As a solution to this, computers running any GNU/Linux Distribution usually come with a terminal editor installed, called [Nano](https://en.wikipedia.org/wiki/GNU_nano).
 Nano is an editor that allows you to edit any text file through the terminal.
 Here is an example of me editing the `/etc/fstab` file using Nano (notice the use of sudo to access this file):